huynhthaihoa/huynhthaihoa/README.md

 - **Leetcode:** [huynhthaihoa](https://www.leetcode.com/huynhthaihoa)
 - **Linkedin:** [huynhthaihoa](https://www.linkedin.com/in/huynhthaihoa/)

 I am a dedicated software research engineer who takes pleasure in delving into the capabilities of Computer Vision and Artificial Intelligence to address everyday challenges.
 My goal is to contribute to a better world, particularly in **transportation**, **education**, and **healthcare**, for the well-being of my loved ones.
-Throughout this lifelong and challenging journey, I eagerly anticipate collaborating with and learning from the amazing people around me.
+Throughout this lifelong and challenging journey, I eagerly anticipate collaborating with cross-functional teams and exploring emerging technologies.

 ---